Laws, postgraduate - Human Rights Law (LLM, PGDip and PGCert)

-- The University reserves the right to amend previously announced fees, if necessary.
+- Fees are subject to annual revision and typically may be increased by up to 5% per annum.
 For a full list fees that may be applicable, please see the fee schedule.

 - While the University provides substantial study materials and support in the VLE, please note that it does not offer face-to-face teaching for this programme.